 The biggest difference between Airbnb and hotel booking websites is that Airbnb vacation stays are listed by individual property owners versus proper businesses.

-Whether you choose to stay at an Airbnb, a hotel, or both, on your next vacation, stick to my top picks for the best vacation booking sites and you’ll find the best deal!
+Whether you choose to stay at an Airbnb, a hotel, or both, on your next vacation, stick to the best vacation booking sites and you’ll find the best hotel deal!
 Remember that each type of accommodation has advantages you should weigh before booking your stay.

 What to look for in an Airbnb vs a Hotel

 - Quality: The key here is to read the reviews on Airbnb!
+This is also the easiest way to avoid Airbnb scams.
 Quality varies widely on Airbnb because the individual property owners are responsible for the cleaning and maintenance.
 Hotels tend to be more standardized, though generally drabbier… especially for budget stays.

-- Location: One benefit of an Airbnb is you can get one close to the attractions and places you want to see; whereas, hotels tend to congregate downtown, near the airport, etc. You can usually book an Airbnb in a trendier neighborhood for cheaper than a boutique hotel.
-On the other hand, sometimes Airbnb stays are really remote, especially on islands or in rural parts of a region OR they are not available at all!
+- Location: The benefit of Airbnb is you can get close to the attractions and places you want to see; hotels tend to congregate downtown, near the airport.
+You can usually book an Airbnb in a trendier neighborhood for cheaper than a boutique hotel.
+On the other hand, sometimes Airbnb stays can be really remote, especially on islands or in rural parts of a region.

-- Price: If the price is your main concern, you may be surprised to find out that hotels tend to have lower prices than Airbnb internationally, but this isn’t the case when visiting the United States!
+- Price: If the price is your main concern, you may be surprised to find out that hotels can have lower prices than Airbnb internationally.
+But this isn’t the case when visiting the United States!
 As I’ve said before: always compare the best discount hotel sites with other alternatives to find the best deal!

 When is the Best Time to Book Hotels?

 The best time to book hotels depends on the type of facility.
-For large hotel chains and any hotels that have a business clientele, you can find great deals at the last minute.
+For good budget hotel chains and any hotels that have a business clientele, you can find great deals at the last minute.